Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 Kotlin coroutines rely on a principle called _structured concurrency_ to provide this structure.

 According to this principle, coroutines form a tree hierarchy of parent and child tasks with linked lifecycles.
-A coroutine’s lifecycle is the sequence of states it goes through from creation until it completes, fails, or is canceled.
+A coroutine's lifecycle is the sequence of states it goes through from creation until it completes, fails, or is canceled.

 A parent coroutine waits for its children to complete before it completes.
 If the parent coroutine fails or is canceled, all its child coroutines are recursively canceled too.